ozchamo/YAKKO/README.md

 - Running post-install tasks

 **What else is in the works?**
-- Nothing big, although, under consideration by popular demand adding NFS dynamic provisioning
+- Evaluating 'cloning' a cluster to another directory/disk.
+Two purposes, making a working copy of a working cluster and possibly transporting a cluster to another system

+**Cool facts**
+- YAKKO has built more than 1000 clusters just in testing
+- The fastest build was 21 minutes - but that was in the days of fewer operators.
+This was on a 4-core PC...
+- On a well spec'd laptop, a 3+2 OCP 4.19 cluster can take under 31 minutes.
+Interestingly, SNOs using bootstrap in place can take about as long...
+- It is 7,000+ lines of code - but that makes it simple and portable.
+The build part is likely less than 5,000 lines
+- To this day, it can build clusters all the way back to OpenShift 4.2, though you may want to enable the local registry for that (4.1 was only supported on AWS.)
+- Resource allowing, it has run up a 3 master, 10 worker cluster!

 ---
 ## INTRODUCTION
-YAKKO was built around the concept of having ONE script/installer/manager that does it all, using the underlying operating system as the installation/operation platform and resource server/service.
+YAKKO was built around the concept of having ONE script/installer/manager that does it all, using the underlying operating system as the installation/operating platform and resource server/service.
 As a prime example, YAKKO depends on libvirt/KVM and so it will install and configure required packages on your server to build and run OpenShift VMs, just as it may be used as the DNS resource should you not have your own DNS.
 Because of this, YAKKO is a bit opinionated, but then again, it's not built for creating "production ready" clusters, and so it should suit most people with a passing need or interest in having an OpenShift cluster around (or... again!)

 Why would you want to run your own (single-box) cluster, isn't that self defeating because there is no real resilience?
 - A full cluster at your disposal lets you test full cluster functionality